catalicu/FunExp/README.md

-This README.txt file was updated on 04/16/2025.
+This README.md file was updated on 06/27/2025.

 ## A. Paper associated with this archive
 Title: 'Opposing effects of succession on bacterial diversity and function within pitcher plant (Sarracenia purpurea) leaves'